Farewell, Lonesome George

 Goats browse a very wide variety of plants, preferring the tips of woody shrubs and trees.
 Feral goats — domestic goats that have become established as a population in the wild — put pressure on plant populations, and can quickly change the ecosystem.
 They can quickly transform a lush tropical island forest into a barren, rocky wasteland.
 For the wasteland, this can mean “locally extinct”.
 But for an island species, with no members beyond that island, a wasteland can mean “extinct.”

 The IUCN (International Union for Conservation of Nature) Red List of Threatened Species is the most comprehensive, objective, global approach for evaluating the conservation status of plants and animals.
-As part of the process of assessing conservation status, the IUCN has developed a Unified Classification of Direct Threats1, a meticulously organized hierarchy of factors that can endanger a species.
+As part of the process of assessing conservation status, the IUCN has developed a Unified Classification of Direct Threats[1.
+IUCN-CMP Unified Classification of Direct Threats.
+Version 3.1, 2011. link.], a meticulously organized hierarchy of factors that can endanger a species.
 At the broadest level of classification, there are 11 Direct Threats:

 - Residential & Commercial Development (Threats from human settlements or other non-agricultural land uses with a substantial footprint)